-The purpose of Cardiff Housing Co-operative Inc. (the co-op) is to provide housing to its members at cost and without the possibility of profit and to give its members control over how their housing is operated.
-This By-law is the framework for the governance of the co-op.
-It states the basic rules for how the co-op is organized.

-Article 1: About This By-law
+The purpo ose of (the co-o p) is t to provide housing to its members at cost and without the possibility of profit and to giv e its members control over how their housing is operated.
+This By-law is the fram ewor k for the governance of the co-op.
+It states the basic rules for how the co-op is orga nized • Ar ticl e 1: About This By-law 1.1 Old er By-laws (a) Repeals The following by-laws, or parts of by-laws, are repealed when this By-law becomes effective: The Organizational By-law (By-law No).
+The Conflict of Interest By-law (By-law No).
+The Confidentiality By-law (By-law No).
+The Borrowing By-law (By-law No).
+The COVID-19 Emergency By-law (By-law No). (b) Not repealed The following policies and procedures are not repealed when this By-law becomes effective.
+They will be adopted as by-laws of the co-op at that time. • The Policy will become the By-law (By-law No).
+The Procedure will become the By-law (By-law No).
+1.2 Prio ority of this By-law (a) Conflict with other by-laws This is the order of priority in case of conflict: The Occupancy By-law governs over this By-law and other co-op by-laws.
+This By-law governs over all other co-op by-laws.

-1.1 Oluci Dy-laws 1.1 Older By-laws ------------------- ----- ---------------

-(a) Repeal S

-The following by-laws, or parts of by-laws, are repealed when this By-law becomes effective:

-- The Organizational By-law (By-law No.33).

-- The Conflict of Interest By-law (By-law No. ).

-- The Confidentiality By-law (By-law No. ).

-- The Borrowing By-law (By-law No. \\\\).

-(b) Not repealed

-The following policies and procedures are not repealed when this By-law becomes effective.
-They will be adopted as by-laws of the co-op at that time.

-• The Policy will become the

-By-law (By-law No

-• The Procedure will become the

-By-law (By-law No. )

-1.2 Priority of this By-law

-Conflict with other by-laws

-This is the order of priority in case of conflict:

-- The Occupancy By-law governs over this By-law and other co-op bylaws. - This By-law governs over all other co-op by-laws. - Other by-laws can only change or govern over the Occupancy By-law or this By-law if they specifically state that they are doing so.
+Other by-laws can only change or govern over the Occupancy By-law or this By-law if they specifically state that they are doing so.